Ethan deBeau, Viscount Danforth, hated being a drunkard.

 He and the marquess had been in each other’s pockets since before either could speak an intelligible word.
-Shev knew nothing of Ethan’s life with the Nexus, and Ethan went to great pains to keep it that way.
-Even though Shev had come across his friend in some odd situations—such as now—the marquess seemed content with his less-than-descriptive explanations.
+Shev knew nothing of his life with the Nexus, and Ethan went to great pains to keep it that way.
+Even though Shev had come across his friend in some odd situations—such as now—the marquess always seemed content with his less-than-descriptive explanations.

 Lifting the tail end of his shirtsleeve, Ethan ripped off the foul-smelling coarse garment and rubbed his hands over his chafed skin.